Boierul/UtopiaCoin/README.md

 # Utopia Coin

-An fictional currecy exchange that is implementing an custom algorithm which has the task to find the minimum number of coins for a given amount N.
+An fictional currency exchange that is implementing an custom algorithm which has the task to find the minimum number of coins for a given amount N.
 In utopia they have four types of coins: 1, 7, 10, 22.

 ## Testing